gajanan-patil-44/React-Project-using-Appwrite/src/readme.md

 - Binding inside Container complonent after importing it.
 ## Designed Input.jsx (input field )
 - forwardRef() to connect specific label with respect to there Input field.

+# created react hooks
+- created Select.jsx (options are coming that can be in selected)
+- PostCard.jsx (preview of post is displayed in home through getFilePreview() through appwriteService)
+- - useForm() uses in further components
+- created Login.jsx component (also it validate email and password)
+- created Signup.jsx comenent (also it validate email and password)
+- AuthLayout.jsx (to authenticate user at each time)